Cathy Rudisill, Chair

 Dick Riley was appointed as chair of the ad hoc Pro Bono Committee, which studied Stuart’s proposal and recommended it to the Executive Committee.
 The proposal was approved, and Ed Mullins served as chair of the first standing Pro Bono Committee.
 In 1990, George Cauthen joined Nelson Mullins to head its bankruptcy team, and, almost immediately, George became the leading advocate, both inside and outside Nelson Mullins, for the Pro Bono Program.
 Shortly afterward, Norah Rogers became the pro bono coordinator.
 In the years since, George, Norah, and a revolving list of committee chairs have led the program to recognition as one of the top pro bono programs in the country.

 Nelson Mullins is committed to serving the public welfare.
+In 2013, the National Legal Aid & Defender Association selected Nelson Mullins Riley & Scarborough LLP to receive a Beacon of Justice Award for providing pro bono representation to those unable to afford representation.
 In 2005, the firm received the John Minor Wisdom Public Service and Professionalism Award from the Litigation Section of the American Bar Association, and the William B. Spann, Jr. Award from the State Bar of Georgia, that organization’s highest pro bono honor.

 In 1992, Nelson Mullins earned the ABA’s Pro Bono Publico Award, given annually to law firms for extraordinary contributions in providing legal services to the poor and disadvantaged.
 Nelson Mullins became a charter member of the Pro Bono Challenge in 1993, further evidence of its institutional commitment to pro bono services.